Benjtalkshow/starbeam/docs/telegram-setup.md

 - Your app will now be live, and users can interact with it via Telegram.
 - If you want to update the details (e.g., description, image, URL), you can always return to BotFather and modify the settings.

 ---

+## Important Environment Variables: BOT_TOKEN and WEBAPP_URL

+### BOT_TOKEN:
+The **BOT_TOKEN** is a unique access token provided by **BotFather** when you create your bot.
+This token is used to authenticate your bot and interact with the Telegram Bot API.
+It is critical that you store this token securely and do not share it publicly.

+- You will use the **BOT_TOKEN** in your project to interact with the Telegram API programmatically.
+- Always keep this token private, as anyone with access to it can control your bot.

+### WEBAPP_URL:
+The **WEBAPP_URL** refers to the publicly accessible URL of your app, which is required for Telegram to link to your bot.
+Since Telegram requires an internet-accessible URL for your app, **Ngrok** is used to create a temporary public URL that forwards to your local server.

+- The **WEBAPP_URL** is typically the **Ngrok URL** (e.g., `http://abc123.ngrok.io`) and should be provided when configuring the app in **BotFather**.
+- If you're deploying your app to a production environment, you can update the **WEBAPP_URL** to reflect your actual hosting URL.

+---